OWASP/www-chapter-tunisia/tab_pastevents.md

 ## Past Events

+**5 September 2024 at 3pm UTC+1**
+Co-organizer: OWASP Algiers chapter!- I[OT]Security 25th October 2024 at 7pm UTC+1 on OWASP Tunisia youtub

+#### Topic: “GraphQL Vulnerabilities in the Wild: A Hands-On Workshop with OWASP TOP 10 Insights”

+#### Speaker: Antoine Carossio, Co-founder & CTO of Escape

 **2023-9-01** Online Workshops co-organized with SecuriNets association
 - "Exploring LLM Vulnerabilities with OWASP TOP 10 for LLMs"( Last version 26 August 2023) by